renovatebot/renovate/lib/modules/platform/gitlab/readme.md

 ## Authentication

-You can authenticate Renovate to GitLab, with a Personal Access Token, or Group Access Token.
+You can authenticate Renovate to GitLab, with a [Personal Access Token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html), [Project Access Token](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html) or [Group Access Token](https://docs.gitlab.com/ee/user/group/settings/group_access_tokens.html).

 To start, create either:

-- a [Personal Access Token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) for the bot account
+- a [Personal Access Token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token) for the bot account
-- or a [Group Access Token](https://docs.gitlab.com/ee/user/group/settings/group_access_tokens.html#bot-users-for-groups) for the bot account
+- or a [Project Access Token](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html#create-a-project-access-token) to the project Renovate will be working on
-- or a [Deploy Token](https://docs.gitlab.com/ee/user/project/deploy_tokens/index.html) for the bot account
+- or a [Group Access Token](https://docs.gitlab.com/ee/user/group/settings/group_access_tokens.html#create-a-group-access-token-using-ui) to the group Renovate will be working on

-The bot account must have at least the Developer role in order to [create issues and merge requests](https://docs.gitlab.com/ee/user/permissions.html#project-members-permissions).
+The bot account or token must have at least the Developer role in order to [create issues and merge requests](https://docs.gitlab.com/ee/user/permissions.html#project-members-permissions).
-If you are using automerge, the bot account must have the appropriate ["Allowed to merge" permission on the protected branch](https://docs.gitlab.com/ee/user/project/protected_branches.html#require-everyone-to-submit-merge-requests-for-a-protected-branch) of your projects.
+If you are using automerge, the bot account or token must have the appropriate ["Allowed to merge" permission on the protected branch](https://docs.gitlab.com/ee/user/project/protected_branches.html#require-everyone-to-submit-merge-requests-for-a-protected-branch) of your projects.
-If merging is restricted to Maintainers, the bot account must have the Maintainer role.
+If merging is restricted to Maintainers, the bot account or token must have the Maintainer role.

+If you are using a project access token or a group access token, GitLab creates an [internal](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html#bot-users-for-projects) [bot](https://docs.gitlab.com/ee/user/group/settings/group_access_tokens.html#bot-users-for-groups) user for you.
+This bot user is the one that will be used to create merge requests and issues.
+For group access tokens, an expiration date is required, unlike project access tokens where it is optional.
-If you are using a group access token, to keep using the same GitLab-generated bot user you must [rotate/refresh the Group Access Token](https://docs.gitlab.com/ee/api/group_access_tokens.html#rotate-a-group-access-token) _before_ the token's expiry date.
+To keep using the same GitLab-generated bot account you must [rotate/refresh the Group Access Token](https://docs.gitlab.com/ee/api/group_access_tokens.html#rotate-a-group-access-token) _before_ the token's expiry date.

-We refer to personal access tokens and group access tokens as _access tokens_ in the instructions that follow.
+We refer to personal access tokens, project access tokens and group access tokens as _access tokens_ in the instructions that follow.

 For real runs, give the access token these scopes: